Thursday, June 30, 2011

 Part of the PJ Soles Blogathon on Day of the Woman

-The blowing up of one's school was a sacred fantasy to us, the sugar-crazed kids in the 1970s; we imagined big explosions and gym mats and sneakers raining down over our neighborhood.
-It was a time long before ADD, Columbine, or Anthrax, a time when a little pyrotechnic destruction of one's school was expected, healthy, as long as it stayed a fantasy.
+The blowing up of one's school was a sacred fantasy to us, the sugar-crazed kids in the 1970s; we imagined big explosions and gym mats and sneakers raining in slow motion down over our neighborhood.
+It was a time long before ADD, Columbine, or anthrax, a time when a little pyrotechnic destruction of one's school was expected, allowed, respected.
 And it's that fantasy that comes true in ROCK AND ROLL HIGH SCHOOL, and it's never since been depicted before or since with such strident rock defiance.
 If ROCK was released now, well... it just wouldn't be released at all, so why even ponder?
 As it is, we'll always have 1979.

-The school's fate is sealed with the arrival of a new principal (Mary Woronov, drawing on her experience playing cruel dyke prison wardens in AIP WIPs) at Vince Lombardi High.
+The school's fate is sealed with the arrival of a new principal (Mary Woronov, drawing on her experience playing cruel dyke prison wardens) at Vince Lombardi High.
 She's determined to weed out the bad kids, such as platter-spinning Ramones devotee Riff Randle (PJ Soles).
-Oblivious to this looming threat, Riff just knows if she can get her songs to Joey Ramone he'd sing them.
-If PJ Soles can think a hunched beanpole doofus like Joey Ramone is dreamy then there is surely hope for us all.
-Meanwhile, an insecure jock played by Vince Van Patten pays for make-out lessons from the school's drug dealer; and since wherever Woronov is, Paul Bartel is thar, he's the music teacher who ends up joining the kids' side when the warring sides are picked, cuz if Beethoven were a student at Vince Lombardi, he'd be a Ramone!
+Oblivious to this looming threat, Riff just knows if she can get her songs to Joey Ramone he'd sing them, she think he's dreamy and if PJ Soles can think a hunched beanpole doofus like Joey Ramone is dreamy then there is surely hope for us all.
+Meanwhile an insecure jock played by Vince Van Patten pays for make-out lessons from the school's drug dealer, and Woronov's loyal EATING RAOUL comrade Paul Bartel is the music teacher who ends up joining the revolution, declaring that "if Beethoven were a student at Vince Lombardi, he'd be a Ramone!"

-The music of the Ramones is the perfect pogo-ready soundtrack to the last ansty years of high school; and their nonstop rock infects the entire rhythm of the film, gradually pulling the narrative away from Randle and Co's high school persecution, for as that song by the Velvet Underground goes, "her life was saved by rock-and-roll / hey baby, rock and roll."
-And in particular, the album Road to Ruin, which Riff Randle plays while relaxing with a joint in her bedroom, the THC causing Ramones to appear... even in her shower!
+The music of the Ramones is the perfect pogo-ready soundtrack to the angsty years of high school and their nonstop rock infects the entire rhythm of the film, gradually pulling the narrative away from Randle and Co's high school persecution and into total celebration of rock and roll, and in particular, the album Road to Ruin, which Riff Randle plays while relaxing with a joint in her bedroom.
+She puffs and rocks so righteous, the Ramones even appear...
+Joey even serenades her in her shower!

-This fantasy sequence--Joey singing to her while she reclines in bed in foxy orange undergarments--is maintains an admirable mix of the edgy and innocent; no hanky panky happens with this spunky minor, the band's too busy playing and syncing to ever submit to the petty lusts that drag the rest of the cast down.
-Soles and the Ramones remain like puritans of punk, devoted only to the spirit of anarchy and destruction.
-And when the Ramones come to the local rock theater, Joey reads Riff's letter on stage and so they follow her to the school next day (it was against the rule).
-Of course slutty teen groupies are a fact of life on the road, but again, I admire how Randle's almost spiritual devotion to their primitivist rock energy transcends any rote lusts on their or her part.
-She's like a punk Mary Magdalene and they become a groovy flotilla of leather jacket Jesuses. (the success of PORKY'S the following year undid the progress and once again sex and boys were all girls were allowed to think about).
+This fantasy sequence, in foxy orange undergarments, maintains an admirable mix of the edgy and innocent.
+A joint is no indication of sexual activeness in a cool movie like this.
+And the band's too busy playing to ever submit to the petty lusts that drag other rock films down.
+Soles and her Ramones puritans of punk, replacing sex with destruction, and when the Ramones come to the local rock theater, Joey reads Riff's letter on stage it seems natural.
+Of course they will show up at the school.
+Of course slutty teen groupies are a fact of life on the road, but again, I admire how Randle's almost spiritual devotion to their primitivist rock energy transcends any rote deflowering on their end.
+And for their part, her letter is taken seriously enough to let you know they're more than just on the look-out for easy tail.
+She's like a punk Mary Magdalene and they become a groovy flotilla of leather jacket Jesuses.

-Soles, who so often played best friends to final girls--goofy, strident, horny, and lacking the sense of insecurity and self-consciousness that would make her aware of approaching danger--lets fly as Riff to become an infectiously goofball; she's great, and it's her only lead role in any major film.
-Her little lithe body bouncing around covered in the bright shiny colors that had not yet come to signify the encroaching 1980s, her natural tendency to make funny faces, bugging her eyes out, tightening and pursing her thin lips, it can't be dismissed as mugging since it's so perfectly apt for the age.
-Never adding more smarts than a normal teen would have, and twice as much heedless momentum.
+Soles, who so often played best friends to final girls--goofy, strident, horny, and lacking the sense of insecurity and self-consciousness that would make her aware of approaching danger (such as in HALLOWEEN)--lets fly as Riff, unafraid to be infectiously goofball rather than sexy; she's great, and it's a crime it's her only lead role in any major film.
+Her little lithe body bouncing around covered in the bright shiny colors that had not yet come to signify the encroaching 1980s, her natural tendency to make funny faces, bugging her eyes out, tightening and pursing her thin lips, can't be dismissed as mugging since it's so perfectly apt for the age.
+Never adding more smarts than a normal teen would have, and twice as much heedless momentum, she's a tangle of sincerity, giggles, self-satire and genuine ferocity.
+I'd be scared to date her.
+But I'd want to be at parties she was at.

 Friday, June 24, 2011